-D-1 Indirect Cost Pools (MAAR 16) WP Reference Version 7.0, dated May 2022 1.
+D-1 Indirect Cost Pools WP Reference Version 8.2, dated Feb 2025 1.
 From the contractor's most recent incurred cost submission, forward pricing rate proposal, or other supporting documentation, obtain a detailed breakdown of the contractor's significant indirect expense pools including service center pools.
 2. Analyze significant activities (considering disclosed descriptions of major functions and activities, descriptions of functional departments/codes, etc.) included in each pool identified in step 1. above and determine that the indirect cost pools are homogeneous based on the following criteria.
 (CAS 418.50(b)(1)): a.
 All significant activities of the cost pool have the same or similar beneficial or causal relationship to cost objectives, or b.
 The separate allocation of costs of dissimilar activities would not result in a materially different allocation.
 The determination of materiality shall be made using the criteria provided in 48 CFR 9903.305 (CAS 418.50(b)(2). c.
 Apparent non-homogeneous expense elements/activities should be evaluated in detail to determine if they meet one of the two homogeneity criteria described in (1) and (2) above.
 3. Determine that the homogeneous cost pool includes all the indirect costs identified with the activity to which the pool relates.
 (CAS 418.50(b)(3)).
+4. Determine and document the reliability of the information the audit team will use to reach their conclusions in this section.

-E-1 Allocation Bases for Indirect Cost Pools (MAAR 18) WP Reference Version 7.0, dated May 2022 1.
+E-1 Allocation Bases for Indirect Cost Pools WP Reference Version 8.2, dated Feb 2025 1.
 Analyze the indirect cost pools to determine whether: a.
 They include material amounts of costs for the management or supervision of activities involving direct labor or direct material costs.
 These will normally be those pools which relate to indirect costs, such as fabrication, production, manufacturing, engineering, etc. for a product or program, e.g., manufacturing, engineering, material overhead pools (CAS 418.50(d)), or b.
 They do not include material amounts of costs for the management or supervision of activities involving direct labor or material costs.
 These will normally be those pools, which relate to indirect costs, such as service centers and other intermediate indirect pools (CAS 418.50(e)).
 2. For the indirect pools identified in Step E-1 1.a. above, determine that the contractor has selected one of the following allocation bases which represent the activity managed or supervised: a.
 Direct labor hour or dollar base - whichever is likely to vary in proportion to the costs included in the pool (CAS 418.50(d)(2)(i)); b.
 The machine hour base is appropriate when the pool costs are predominantly facility related costs, such as depreciation, maintenance and utilities (CAS 418.50(d)(2)(ii)); c.
 The unit of production base is appropriate when there is a production of comparable units (CAS 418.50(d)(2)(iii)); d.
 The material cost base is appropriate when the activity being managed or supervised is a material related activity (CAS 418.50(d)(2)(iv). e.
 Analyze detail breakdown of costs included in the allocation base and determine that the appropriate base selected under steps E-1, 2.a-d. above includes all significant elements of the selected base (e.g., overtime hours included in the direct labor hours base.); f.
 Analyze detail breakdown of cost objectives included in the allocation base and determine indirect cost pools are allocated to: (CAS 418.50(d)(3)) • Final cost objectives.
-Goods produced for stock or product inventory. • IR&D/B&P projects. • Process cost centers. • Goods or services produced or acquired for other segments of the contractor and for other cost objectives of the business unit.
+Goods produced for stock or product inventory. • IR&D/B&P projects. • Process cost centers.
+Goods or services produced or acquired for other segments of the contractor and for other cost objectives of the business unit.